git-karthick/text-analysis/README.md

    - Right: Empty space for balance

 You can customize the SVG logo component with your actual logo design while maintaining this header structure.

+Anand is facing an issue logging into his laptop.
+He is currently working with the office tech support team, so please expect some delay in his response.